argaghulamahmad/sso-ui-renew-notice/README.md

 Clone this repo, create a new github repo, and enter the following secrets to your github repo secrets

 ```
-// Your Indonesian university account username and password
+// Your Universitas Indonesia account username and password

 SSO_USERNAME
 SSO_PASSWORD